helenaferdy/helenaferdy.github.io/_posts/2024-11-27-sda-ip-transit.md

 <br>

-On the Border side, the BGP neighborsip can also be seen to be established using the IP Address from the pool on the VLAN we configured on DNAC, and we can verify that Border is getting the external networks thats' being advertised through this BGP neighborship
+On the Border side, the BGP neighborsip has also been established using the IP Address from the pool with the VLAN we configured on DNAC, and we can verify that Border is getting the external networks thats being advertised through this BGP neighborship

 ![x](/static/2024-11-27-sda-ip-transit/12.png)